cinemagoer/cinemagoer/docs/README.txt

   FEATURES OF THE LOCAL DATA ACCESS SYSTEM
   ========================================

-* Retrieve almost every available information, in a decently short time.
+* Retrieve every available information, in a decently short time.